gramener/gramex-guide/deploy/README.md

 - [url/main/sub](url/main/sub)
 - [url/main/sub/third](url/main/sub/third)

-In every case, the correct absolute path for `/style.css` is used, irrespective of which path the app is deployed at.
+In every case, the correct absolute path for `style.css` is used, irrespective of which path the app is deployed at.

 ### Using YAMLPATH